nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the command `delete 1`

 Step 2.
-User input is parsed by `DeleteCommandParser`, then the method LogicManager#execute is called to create the DeleteCommand object.
+User input is parsed by `DeleteCommandParser` which creates the`DeleteCommand` object, then the method LogicManager#execute is called to create the DeleteCommand object.

 Step 3.
-The `execute` method of DeleteCommand is then called on the object.
+The `execute` method of DeleteCommand is then called on the object, which returns a `CommandResult` object.

 Step 4.
-This finds the `person` from the list from model#getFilteredPersonList by its employee ID which is `1` in this case, and then using model#deletePerson(), the `person` object is deleted from the `database`.
+This finds the `person` from the list from model#getFilteredPersonList by its employee ID which is `1` in this case.
+If there does not exist a `person` object with employee ID of `1`, a `CommandException` will be thrown and a message indicating invalid ID given will be shown.
+If the `person` object exists, then using model#deletePerson(), the `person` object is deleted from the `database`.

 Step 5. storage#saveDatabase is then called on the current `database`, updates the database to not contain the deleted `person`